As an Amazon Associate I earn from qualifying purchases.

 Southern red eye gravy is one of those polarizing foods you either love or hate.
-I understand why because at its core, red eye gravy is nothing more than country ham drippings and black coffee.
+I understand why because at its core, this gravy is nothing more than country ham drippings and black coffee.
 Harsh stuff.

-This rendition has no tomato, and is very loosely inspired by a version of red eye I saw in Sean Brock’s book South: Essential Recipes and New Explorations, which is absolutely worth your money if you are into Southern food.
+Here, my red eye gravy recipe has no tomato, and is very loosely inspired by a version I saw in Sean Brock’s book South: Essential Recipes and New Explorations, which is absolutely worth your money if you are into Southern food.

-I came to my version of red eye gravy as a way to mitigate the harshness of old black coffee, which frankly, is nasty dumped into just ham fat.
+My red eye gravy recipe was born in an attempt to mitigate the harshness of old black coffee, which frankly, is nasty dumped into just ham fat.
 So I cook diced ham, remove it, then cook a shallot or onion, some garlic and 1 small hot chile in the fat, add some flour to make a roux, let that cook, then add coffee and broth, then, as one added touch, a spoonful of Southern sorghum syrup.

 Red eye gravy will keep for a day or two in the fridge; thin it with water or broth or more coffee when you reheat it.
 It does not freeze well.